-As all undergraduate students are encouraged to schedule a visit with an advisor in the Academic Advising Center, some student populations are required to meet with an academic advisor for additional support.
+As all undergraduate students are encouraged to schedule a visit with an advisor in the Academic Advising Center, some student populations are required to meet with an academic advisor for additional support, such as student athletes.
 Students may consult the Academic Advising Center's website, www.utrgv.edu/advising, to determine if an advising session is required before registration.